Guide B-228

 Leptospirosis (Lepto)

 Leptospirosis is a disease caused by spirochetes (a type of bacteria) of the genus Leptospira.
-In cattle, many different symptoms, including abortion, stillborn, and reproductive failure, may result from Leptospira infection.
+In cattle, many different symptoms, including abortion, stillborns, and reproductive failure may result from Leptospira infection.
 There are many different species of Leptospira widely distributed throughout the U.S. Several species have distinct strains, or serovars, that have different antigens.
 In cattle, the species of importance are L. hardjo, L. canicola, L. icterohaemorrhagiae, L. pomona, and L. grippotyphosa.
-The disease is transmitted venereally, across the placenta, through breaks in the skin, or is absorbed across mucus membranes.
-A common route of infection for livestock is by ingesting water contaminated with infected urine excreted by wildlife.
-There is an increase in human cases of Leptospirosis due to contact with infected livestock.
+The disease is transmitted by breeding, across the placenta, through breaks in the skin, or is absorbed across mucus membranes.
+A common route of infection for livestock is by ingesting water contaminated with urine containing the organism that is excreted by wildlife.

 The disease can cause abortions, infertility, mastitis, or weak or stillborn calves.
 Low conception rates are a common finding in a herd with Lepto.
 Severe abortion storms of late-term pregnancies may be seen when susceptible herds are exposed to the organism.
 This organism has an affinity for the urinary tract and may be present in urine even when no clinical signs are seen.
 Kidney infections with Leptospira may be mild to severe, with death being possible.
 Urine from an infected animal is a risk to other animals and humans.